Friday's Scottish Gossip

 Aberdeen interim manager Barry Robson knows Hearts midfielder Robert Snodgrass has the quality to hurt his side as both clubs prepare to face each other at Pittodrie on Saturday.
 (Daily Record)

-Striker Kevin van Veen will back himself to lead Motherwell to a first top-flight victory over Rangers in over two decades this Saturday, says manager Stuart Kettlewell.
+Striker Kevin van Veen will back himself to lead Motherwell to a first top-flight victory against Rangers in over two decades this Saturday, says manager Stuart Kettlewell.
 (Daily Record)

 If St Johnstone manager Callum Davidson was picking his team on the basis of what he sees in training, striker Theo Bair would be in his starting line-up.
 (The Courier)